pobzeb/ironman/README.md

  - Displays horizontal scrolling compass.
  - Displays current latitude and longitude.
  - Displays fixed satellites in a visual representation.
+ - Can enable/disable camera preview.

 See ToDoList.md for upcoming features.

 ----------
  Updates:
 ----------

+04-30-2014:
+ - Added ability to disable/enable the camera.
+ - Added alternate method for taking pictures and starting/stopping video recording.
+ - Added ability to HUD elements to process touch events.

 04-29-2014:
  - Updates to add scaling to all HUD elements text.